bentoml/OpenLLM/README.md

 deploy to the cloud or on-premises, and build powerful AI apps.

-🚂 **State-of-the-art LLMs**: built-in supports a wide range of open-source LLMs and model runtime, including StableLM, Falcon, Dolly, Flan-T5, ChatGLM, StarCoder and more.
+🚂 **State-of-the-art LLMs**: built-in supports a wide range of open-source LLMs and model runtime, including Llama 2， StableLM, Falcon, Dolly, Flan-T5, ChatGLM, StarCoder and more.

 🔥 **Flexible APIs**: serve LLMs over RESTful API or gRPC with one command,